 Everywhere you look there is the feeling of open space.
 The use of natural materials indoors and out has created a palette that displays the beauty of the Pacific Northwest.
 The housing market in Ashland has recovered strongly from the recession of 2008-2011, seeing home values rising once again.
 While the real estate industry was impacted, the quality of life and on-going appeal of living in Ashland lessened the impact in comparison to the rest of the region.
-The construction business in Ashland and all of southern Oregon was challenged by the recession but has shown recovery and improvement.
+The construction business in Ashland and all of southern Oregon was challenged by the recession but has shown significant strength and improvement.

-The City of Ashland is very committed to green building practices as well.
-The Ashland Conservation Division was established more than 20 years ago and is responsible for operating water, recycling, air quality and energy conservation programs.
-The division works with the Ashland School District, Southern Oregon University, Ashland businesses and residents to increase the efficiency of their resource usage.
+The City of Ashland is committed to green building practices as well, from new construction to small remodels to individual appliance purchases.
+The Ashland Conservation Division was established more than 30 years ago and is responsible for operating water, recycling, air quality and energy conservation programs.
+The division works with Ashland residents, businesses, the Ashland School District, Southern Oregon University, Asante Ashland Community Hospital and other community groups, to increase the efficiency of their resource usage.
 The Conservation Division offers energy and water expertise, programs and guidance to Ashland residents and contractors.
 Zero interest loans or cash incentives are available to both residential and business customers for implementing the efficient use of electric energy in both new construction and existing homes.
 Solar electric system and solar water heating incentives are also available.

-Residential New Construction
+New Construction Program

 For more information on residential energy conservation programs, call (541) 552-2063.